-By using two different reference assets (i.e. the High Water Mark or the Hurdle), and calculating the Performance Fee on the basis of the highest between them, the Management Company ensures that the Performance Fee is only crystallized if the Net Asset Value exceeds the Hurdle over the relevant Calculation Period and upon absolute performance of the Net Asset Value.
+By using two different reference assets (i.e. the High Water Mark or the Hurdle), and calculating the Performance Fee on the basis of the highest between them, the Management Company ensures that the Performance Fee is only crystallized if the Net Asset Value exceeds the Hurdle over the relevant Calculation Period and upon absolute performance of the Net Asset Value during the Performance Period.